The In Between: Plot

-Opening scene: a traffic accident.
-Two young people lie on the road, the girl barely moving, the boy, motionless.
+In the aftermath of a traffic accident, two young people lie on the road, the girl barely moving and the boy motionless.
 Tessa wakes up in the hospital.

 In a flashback set 182 days before, Tessa spends the morning taking photos in the coastal town, wandering into the local theater to watch a classic French film.
 Skylar, another person watching it, offers to translate.
 He is a true romantic; he and Tessa have very different views.

-80 days later, Tessa is encouraged to apply to RISD for her photography skills.
+Eighty days later, Tessa is encouraged to apply to RISD for her photography skills.
 Later, while shooting a rowing meet, she finally finds Skylar again.
 They both obviously had been searching for each other.
 Spending the day together, Tessa shows him the world through her eyes.
 At the Empyrean, an abandoned honeymooners hotel, Skylar teaches her to waltz and they kiss.
 He tells her he'll return at the end of the month to stay for the summer.

 In the present, Tessa is back at school, and is reminded of the RISD deadline.
 Later, going home, she throws out her developing materials.
 Her adoptive dad reminds her that her mother never stuck to anything.
 Dreaming of Skylar, she wakes up to see her Robert Doisneau print of Le baiser de l'hôtel de ville.

 Flashback: July 4.
 After the fireworks, Tessa shows Skylar her darkroom, portfolio and opens up about her mother's abandonment, forcing her into the foster care system.
 They go out on a boat during the day; he teaches her to row and declares his love, and they make love on the shore.

 Tessa tells her friend Shannon about the In Between, the concept of a window of time in which a recently deceased person needs final contact before moving on.
-Sitting the SAT, weirdly Skylar moves her hand on her answer sheet to draw what seems to be a non-sensical scribble.
+While taking the SAT, weirdly Skylar moves her hand on her answer sheet to draw what seems to be a non-sensical scribble.
 Then their song, 'Never tear us apart' comes up simultaneously on everyone's silenced mobiles.

-Flashback: 11 days before the accident.
+Flashback: Eleven days before the accident.
 Skylar angers Tessa for putting a photo she gifted him in an exhibit to show her talent.
 Her inability to express her feelings comes up.
 He wants her to realize they could have a future but she continues to hold back.
 Photographing her adoptive mother, she suggests expressing her feelings out loud.